Skip to content

 ssh-copy-id -i ~/.ssh/id_rsa.pub root@192.168.xxx.xxx

-Verify that the configurations of be and fe machines are the same;
+Verify that be and fe machine configurations are of the same specification;

 Network ping between be and fe machines does not exceed 1ms;

-The provided data disks should be raw disks (not partitioned or formatted).
+Data disks provided by the server are raw disks (not partitioned or formatted).

 • doris-be.hosts.yaml